====================

 In the last two posts, I wrote extensively about emacs.
 However, today I have come across this post.
 I have learnt the term .emacs Bankruptcy.

+In his case, over the days, the configuration of his emacs is getting bigger and bigger that needs a reboot, or fall under its own weight.
+He also doubts that whether he needs the power of org-mode.
 He repeatedly emphasizes that he likes emacs.
 At some point during last week, I even seriously thought about getting a 10-inch chuwi just for emacs.
 My goals was to have a dedicated emacs “appliance” so that I can carry it anywhere.
 But nothing beats the wake-up speed, or snappiness, of a macbook.
 So I gave it up quickly.

 Read more...